SCKartoredjo/Langur-Chital-MASON/README.md

+# MASON code for Langur-Chital model

-# Creating a Multi-Agent Simulation Profit Model Based on the Chital Deer and Langur Monkey.
+Code for the rtifial intelligence thesis: Creating a Multi-Agent Simulation Profit Model Based on the Chital Deer and Langur Monkey

+## Information

-Author: Svenja Kartoredjo
+**Author:** Svenja Kartoredjo

+**Department:** Artificial Intelligence

-Year of thesis: 2018
+**Year of release**: 2018